The Divide

 tuis stir the air with sudden wings,

-sunlight turns the water into crinkled, liquid gold
+sunlight turns the water into crinkled,

 and glad life everywhere flows full.